KasaiDot/Ouroboros/README.md

 Notes
 ===========================

-Ouroboros uses extern classes, meaning that some classes are global such as the apimanager and they won't need to be initialised manually.
+Ouroboros uses extern classes, meaning that some classes are global such as the api manager and they won't need to be initialised manually.

-Here is the list of classes that are global and their equivilent variable:
+Here is the list of classes that are global and their equivalent variable:

 * **AnimeDatabase** - Anime_Database
 * **ApiManager** - Api_Manager